TonyZZX/MultiGraph_MultiLabel_Learning/ESM/README.md

 # Entropy-Based Sub-graph Mining

-It combines the idea of information entropy with [gSpan](gSpan.Java) to mine the informative subgraphs instead of just mining the frequent subgraphs, which enables selecting the more accurate features for the classification.
-For more details, please see our publication [here](Paper).
+It combines the idea of information entropy with [gSpan][gSpan.Java] to mine the informative subgraphs instead of just mining the frequent subgraphs, which enables selecting the more accurate features for the classification.
+For more details, please see our publication [here][Paper].

 ## Documentation